-In general no. In principle, it could be reused if no major changes are in the pipeline.
+In general no. In principle, it could be reused if no major changes were made to the pipeline.
 However there are situations in which a previously created bookkeeping directory will cause problems due to pipeline versions incompatibility.
-This is specially true if the parameters of the pipeline recipes have changed.
-In that case, please remove completely the bookkeeping directory.
+This is especially true if the parameters of the pipeline recipes have changed.
+In that case, please remove the bookkeeping directory completely.
+Forchì V., 2012, Reflex User Manual, VLT-MAN-ESO-19000-5037, Issue 0.7, ftp://ftp.eso.org/pub/dfs/reflex/ReflexUserManual-3.1.pdf 17, 21, 27, 28

-Doc: VLT-MAN-ESO-19500-XXXX

-Issue: Issue 1.3

-Date: Date 2016-03-03

-Page: 28 of 28

-Forchì V., 2012, Reflex User Manual, VLT-MAN-ESO-19000-5037, Issue 0.7, ftp://ftp.eso.org/pub/dfs/reflex/ReflexUserManual-3.1.pdf 17, 21, 26

-FLAMES-UVES Pipeline User Manual, VLT-MAN-ESO-19500-3016, Issue 18.621
+FLAMES-UVES Pipeline User Manual, VLT-MAN-ESO-19500-3016, Issue 18.1021